iredmail/docs/en_US/enterprise/iredmail.to.ee.md

 ## Summary

-iRedMail Enterprise Edition offers easy deployment, one-click upgrade support and technical support for your iRedMail servers, it's very easy to keep your server up to date with the ease to use web UI, and get issues solved by iRedMail Team quickly.
+iRedMail Enterprise Edition offers deployment, one-click upgrade and technical support for your iRedMail servers, it's very easy to keep your server up to date with the ease to use web UI, and get issues solved by iRedMail Team quickly.